-Some would argue that travel is, for them, a fundamental source of happiness, and that they shouldn’t be deprived of it.
-I agree, and so does a study titled Doing makes you happier than owning from Cornell University: novel experiences provide a more holistic sense of well-being over shopping, in addition to longer lasting memories.
+Some would argue that travel is, for them, a fundamental source of happiness and that they shouldn’t be deprived of it.
+I agree, and so does a study titled Doing makes you happier than owning from Cornell University: novel experiences provide a more holistic sense of well-being over shopping, in addition to long-lasting memories.

 Here are some ideas to get you travelling, saving money, and savouring novel experiences!

 Related post: Carbon Offsetting For Travel: How To, Why To, When To?